 Indigenous Tourism and Entrepreneurship, Indigenous Storytelling, First Nation Relationship building Expert.
 Owner of Multiple businesses building strong vibrant economies in our Communities.

-Born and raised in the NWT, Greg Hopf is a member of the Yellowknives Dene First Nation.
-Once Greg received his post-secondary education in Alberta.
-Greg went on to successfully manage a tourism Hunting and fishing lodge in the NWT where the focus was on Authentic Aboriginal experiences.
+Born and raised in the Northwest Territories (NWT) Greg’s Indigenous Culture and background is his identity.
+Once Greg Hopf received his post-secondary education in Alberta, Greg went on to successfully manage a tourism hunting and fishing lodge in the NWT where the focus was on developing and providing Authentic Indigenous experiences.

-Greg left the North and moved his family to Kelowna, BC in 2016 where he is now responsible for developing a cultural tourism strategy for two organizations in partnership: Thompson Okanagan Tourism Association and Indigenous Tourism British Columbia.
-Greg lead the successful bid to host the 8th Annual International Indigenous Tourism Conference in Kelowna November 12-15, 2019 in Kelowna, BC.
-It is the largest Indigenous Tourism Conference in the world.
+In 2016, Greg Hopf left the north and moved with his family to Kelowna, BC where he was responsible for developing an Indigenous cultural tourism strategy for the Thompson Okanagan region on behalf of the Thompson Okanagan Tourism Association and Indigenous Tourism British Columbia.
+Greg led the successful bid to host the International Indigenous Tourism Conference (IITC) in Kelowna.
+IITC is the largest Indigenous Tourism Conference in the world.

-While doing this job, he and his business partner Frank Antoine started an Indigenous Tourism business called Moccasin Trails.
-Together they grew the business into an award-winning tourism company.
-Receiving the tourism business of the year award for the All Nations Trust company this past September in Kamloops.
-Their company is founded and deeply rooted into Sharing Indigenous Culture to guests from around the world in a respectful way where Indigenous Protocol is followed.
-Moccasin Trails is only in its second year of business.
+In 2017, Greg Hopf joined forces with his now business partner Frank Antoine and started an Indigenous tourism company called Moccasin Trails.
+Together they grew the business into an award-winning tourism company, receiving the tourism business of the year award from All Nations Trust in 2019.
+Moccasin Trails is founded and deeply rooted in sharing Indigenous cultures to guests from around the world in a respectful way where Indigenous protocol is followed.

 West Kelowna , British Columbia